lucylow/salty-wet-man/README.md

 **Not Suitable for Work (NSFW) image classification using Keras, Tensorflow.js, and PyTorch.**

-*Warning: This repo contains abstract nudity and may be unsuitable for the workplace*
+*Warning -  repo contains abstract nudity and may be unsuitable for the workplace*

 <div>